Why Vietnam Will Soon Be the New Business Hub of Asia

 Political Climate

 When predicting a new Asia hub to invest in, it is mainly Vietnam vs Malaysia, although Vietnam seems the better option due to the lack of political risks.
-The Vietnam Government is known for its stability and flexible diplomacy.
-It is a one-party nation under the political control of the Vietnam Communist Party.
+The Vietnamese Government is known for its stability and flexible diplomacy.
+It is a one-party nation under the political control of the Vietnamese Communist Party.

 John Beeman, Citibank General Director in Vietnam, supports these facts with his statement– “Viet Nam’s economic and political stability is a great advantage of the country compared to other Asian nations”.